So I bet you’re surprised to hear this coming from a sleep consultant. But it’s true – your baby will never sleep through the night.

 Despite their increased need for sleep, infants have a much shorter sleep cycle than adults.
 An infant will go from light sleep to deep sleep and back again in an astounding 50 minutes, on average.
 So whoever coined the term, “Sleep like a baby” was talking rubbish!

 This is where the essential element of sleep support comes into play.
-The sleep plans I develop for families don’t teach their child to sleep through, or spend more time in any one stage of the sleep cycle.
+The sleep plans I develop for families don’t teach their child to go through the night, or spend more time in any one stage of the sleep cycle.

 What we do is teach baby to fall asleep independently initially, and settle themselves when they wake up.